 Quantitative: Fairtrade International provided us with a substantial amount of historical data relating to sales figures, license holders and license incomes for products and countries.
 We analysed this data, taking the most important figures, inferring information from them and presenting these findings in a clear and concise manner.

-The final output from this project was a report which compiled the findings from the research and made a series of high-level recommendations on how they should progress.
+The final output from this project was a report which compiled the findings from the food market research and made a series of high-level recommendations on how they should progress.